publiccodenet/about/activities/codebase-stewardship/supporting-governance/index.md

 ### [Require review of contributions](https://standard.publiccode.net/criteria/require-review.html)

-This is the other criteria that implies governance of codebase.
+This is the other criteria that implies governance of a codebase.
 It does so by mandating that contributions need to be approved by other parties in the community and specifies how this could be done.

-## Anti patterns
+## Anti-patterns

-Some common anti patterns that we have noticed are:
+Some common [anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern) that we have noticed are:

 * The governance model is setup to require reviewer from another organization.
   * If one organization is making 90% of the pull requests, perhaps the other organizations cannot keep up with that pace.
 If the model is too rigid, merging them timely might become a problem.